tehfreak/howto-extends-express-n-connect-coffeescript-example/index.coffee.md

     assert.instanceOf app, App, 'should be an instance of App' assert.instanceOf app, ExpressApp, 'should be an instance of ExpressApp'

-    assert.isDefined app.method1, 'method should be defined'
-    assert.isDefined app.method2, 'method should be defined'
+    assert.isDefined app.method1, 'prototype method should be defined' assert.isDefined app.method2, 'prototype method should be defined'

-    assert.isDefined app.constructor.staticMethod1, 'constructor method property should be defined' assert.isDefined app.constructor.staticMethod2, 'constructor method property should be defined'
+    assert.isDefined app.constructor.staticMethod1, 'constructor method should be defined' assert.isDefined app.constructor.staticMethod2, 'constructor method should be defined'

 And run...